Canned Foods

 Canned Foods I Highly Recommend You Store

 I realize many of us don’t eat a lot of canned foods.
-My concern is how best to respond when I receive emails asking for suggestions for food storage that is cheaper than freeze-dried food.
-Dehydrated food is significantly cheaper than freeze-dried but usually has a shorter shelf-life.
-So today I’m updating a post where I discuss canned foods I highly recommend you store some canned food.
-Before everyone starts telling me they can’t have the salt they contain, let me explain my thoughts.
+My concern is how best to respond when I receive emails asking for suggestions for cheaper food storage than freeze-dried food.
+Dehydrated food is significantly cheaper than freeze-dried but usually has a shorter shelf life.
+So today I’m updating a post where I discuss canned foods I highly recommend you store as part of your emergency preparedness plans.
+Let me explain my thoughts before everyone starts telling me they can’t have the salt they contain.

 For one thing, a lot of people can’t afford to purchase freeze-dried food.
 I get it, trust me.
-I didn’t buy my freeze-dried food on a pallet.
-I bought a few cans a month for years, and I mean for years.
+We didn’t buy our freeze-dried food on a pallet.
+We’ve bought a few cans a month for years, and I mean for years.
 Yes, I rotate it, but I can sleep at night knowing I have some really good food storage for many years to come.

-BUT, I also have some cheaper dehydrated carrots, potatoes, and other foods with a shorter shelf-life.
+BUT, I also have some cheaper dehydrated carrots, potatoes, and other foods that don’t have a long shelf life.
 Another thing I really recommend is stocking up on canned foods.
-You can always donate to your local Food Bank the cans you choose not to eat in a year or two before it expires.
+You can always donate the cans you choose not to eat to your local Food Bank in a year or two before they expire.

-Please make sure you have food for your family, you can’t expect your extended family, neighbors, or your church to feed your family in an emergency situation.
+Please make sure you have food for your family, you can’t expect your extended family, neighbors, or your church to feed your family in each emergency.
 And please don’t think the government delivers food right after a disaster.
 It’s not going to happen for days, weeks, or possibly months.
 Just think what would happen if every family expected others to step in and help them during each disaster.
 Please be prepared!

 Canned Foods I Highly Recommend You Store